Ruby – July’s Birthstone

-Ruby is called the king of the gemstones, its deep hue of red is one of the most valuable gemstones, due to its rarity.
-Its brilliant colour and magnificent brilliance is perfect for adorning royal families all over the globe.
+The word ruby comes from ruber, Latin for red and they are considered the king of the gemstones, its deep hue of red is one of the most valuable gemstones, due to its rarity.
+Its colour and magnificent brilliance is perfect for adorning royal families all over the globe.

-They are believed to promote a clear mind, increase concentration and motivation (note to self, wear rubies on Mondays), bring power and self-confidence, which in turn can allow the wearer to prosper and achieve great things.
+They are associated with fire and blood, it’s the gemstone of passion, and love and are believed to promote a clear mind, increase concentration and motivation, bring power and self-confidence, which in turn can allow the wearer to prosper and achieve great things.

 Rubies are said to stimulate the heart, heightening sensual feelings, increasing desire and sexual energy, but also in relationships it signifies a passionate, faithful commitment, which is why it’s a great option to give a bride (and a groom!) on their wedding day.

 In ancient times, wearers of rubies would be warned of impending danger, and be kept safe, and all sadness and foolish thoughts would be banned – what a lovely idea for those that are setting off on their travels.

 Due to its association with blood, healers believe that it aids conditions associated with the heart and stimulates circulation.
 It’s helpful for treating fever and infections, and also can help with your weight, especially if you’re eating is associated with emotions; so if you’re feeling like having a chocolate cake because you’ve had a rubbish day, find those ruby earrings, instead!

 They are also linked to the reproductive organs, and thought to help alleviate menstruation pain, disorders linked to the sexual organs, and believed to help during pregnancy - a perfect one for helping to get rid of swelling ankles and feet.